-The AAMC urges CMS to use this discretion to make such an evaluation at the end of the fiveyear period, and to assess whether a hospital, on average, met the 75 percent requirement over the course of those five years.
+The AAMC urges CMS to use this discretion to make such an evaluation at the end of the five-year period, and to assess whether a hospital, on average, met the 75 percent requirement over the course of those five years.
 We also encourage CMS to allow hospitals some flexibility in meeting the 75 percent requirement.
-There are a number of reasons why a hospital's primary care and general surgery numbers could fluctuate slightly from year to year, including Donald Berwick, M.D.
-August 31, 2010 Page 23 of 35 accreditation standards, fill match rates, and leaves of absence.
+There are a number of reasons why a hospital's primary care and general surgery numbers could fluctuate slightly from year to year, including accreditation standards, fill match rates, and leaves of absence.
 For these reasons, CMS should find a hospital to have met the 75 percent requirement so long as the average number of residents the hospital added over the course of the five years is within the greater of two resident FTEs or 95 percent of the target number of primary care and general surgery residents.